HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 `failed with error: bioformats does not support the image`

-Uninstalling the `bioio-bioformats` reader (which is not used in this materialt) will fix this issue:
+Uninstalling the `bioio-bioformats` reader (which is not used in this material) will fix this issue:
 ```bash
 pip uninstall bioio-bioformats